 Poutine served in a white bowl on a distressed wooden tabletop.

+Yes, I am the kind of person who eats fries for dinner.
+I am also the kind of person who serves them to my family.
 And I feel darn good about it when it’s something like this poutine recipe!

 I’m a mom of 2 teenage boys, and they have very specific tastes.
 In other words, the junkier the better.

-It’s not uncommon for us to make pub grub recipes like sheet pan nachos for dinner.
+It’s not uncommon for us to make pub grub recipes, like sheet-pan nachos, for dinner.
 Or crispy baked buffalo wings.
 Or homemade pizza.

 They love it.
 And it’s less expensive than ordering takeout all the time (and probably a lot better for us!).